 Once my book was out on the shelf, my hard work was sort of over and the adrenaline came to a complete halt.
 I finally had time to sit back, reflect and literally smell the roses and relax (which I have trouble with).
 It’s an adjustment, slowing down!
 Knowing there are no more deadlines on the horizon just yet, ha ha!

 I still felt the need to plan some ideas for 2017 and expand The Butterfly Musketeers to a whole new level.
-Gathering new Butterfly Musketeers on board is a priority, so we can all help save the Monarchs, by protecting them and creating awareness.
+Gathering new Butterfly Musketeers on board is a priority, so we can all help save the Monarchs, by protecting them and creating awareness and sharing my knowledge and magic to the children I met at schools.
 Also organising our exciting big butterfly day event in Christchurch this coming February at the Bromley Community Centre.

 Mitre10 Papanui were my backing partner at the beginning.
 They saw my potential and the need for my book in the community and New Zealand.
 I just couldn’t believe they had spotted an opportunity for a good cause, but once I had spent more time with the managers I knew it was a perfect match as they heavily invest in the community and local schools.
 It’s not only because the company colours are orange and black like the beautiful Monarch butterfly!